Sexual Life can lead to serious infertility.

 Who was this lady who sticks needles in people to give us advice that knowledgeable medical doctors had not even mentioned?
 It took some convincing, but he finally agreed to the exams.

-The ureaplasma-tested infection was found in both of us.
+The ureaplasma infection was found in both of us.
 It is sexually transmitted, so this was hardly surprising.

 Referrals finally lead us to Mr Jonas Ramey.

 A medical doctor and widely acclaimed urologist.
-He not only advocated the Ureaplasma Tested infection as a significant contributing cause of sperm quality and male infertility but also shared his ambition to educate as many fertility doctors and GPs as he could to this effect.
+He advocated the infection as a significant contributing cause of sperm quality and male infertility.
+But also shared his ambition to educate as many fertility doctors and GPs as he could to this effect.
 He also commented that he was conducting an NHS research study to discover conclusive evidence.

-Sperm quality is an area with which the infection is closely linked.
-And other areas of infertility have also been linked to it.
+The infection is closely linked with sperm quality and has also been linked to other areas of infertility.
 Investigations into recurrent pregnancy loss found Mycoplasma hominis and Ureaplasma urealyticum to be one of 3 major causes of miscarriage.
 Some evidence suggests that Ureaplasma urealyticum can lead to Bacteria vaginalis.
 Other bacteria, too, have been linked to causing endometriosis.

-Mycoplasma hominid (other microplasma bacteria) and Ureaplasma urealyticum may be found in the cervix (40% — 80%) or in the vagina (21% — 53%) of women.
+Mycoplasma hominid (other microplasma bacteria) and Ureaplasma urealyticum may be found in the cervix.
+That is 40% — 80%.
+Or in the vagina 21% — 53% of women.

 The big question is, if all of this is so, why do we not know more about it and have more conclusive research?

 The challenge is that there is also no appetite for privately funded research in this field.
 And government funding is finite and spread over so many areas of medicine.
 To be completely cynical about the private sector’s lack of funding.
 An STI infection can lead to reduced chances of IVF success, and with a failed IVF comes another IVF attempt.
-There is no incentive for big business fertility clinics to conduct research when it’s into something that is going to reduce the amount of business coming through their doors.
+There is no incentive for big business fertility clinics to conduct research.
+What is the point when it’s into something that will reduce the amount of business coming through their doors?

 So, it continues to slip under the radar.

 I feel quite passionate about getting the message out there.
 Every cycle of IVF costs in the region of £5,000.
 And with CCGs across the country cutting IVF funding for lack of funds.
 But you can’t help but feel that introducing an exam that costs less than £200 to complete.
 And for which simple anti-biotic treatment could avoid costly IVF.
-And could result in natural conception, something needs to be done to include it within routine infertility testing.
+Someone needs to include it within routine infertility screening, as it could result in natural conception.